microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Step - 1 Configure Postman

 1. Configure postman using the guidance provided in [Challenge 1](<../Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md>).
-2. Confirm that the FHIR service contains Patient resources.
+2. Confirm that the FHIR service contains Patient Resources.
 ![Patient Resources](./images/patient-count-postman.png)
 3. Select a Patient Resource and record the patient identifier.
 This will be used to create the Consent Resource.